National Register of Historic Places listings in Des Moines County, Iowa

 This is a list of the National Register of Historic Places listings in Des Moines County, Iowa.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Des Moines County, Iowa, United States.
-Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together in a Google map.
+Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together in an online map.

-There are 34 properties and districts listed on the National Register in the county.
+There are 36 properties and districts listed on the National Register in the county.
 Another 4 properties were once listed but have been removed.